xaocbk/centric/README.md

   FROM Countries as a JOIN (Select names, gdp From countries as b WHERE b.continent LIKE 'Europe') ON a.gdp > b.gdb

-  WHERE a.name NOT LIKE 'Europe'
+  WHERE a.continent NOT LIKE 'Europe'

 2